 - Keep children and animals away from the area when raising or lowering the camper. - Only store your camper on level ground. - Be sure all tie-down devices and electrical devices are disconnected from the vehicle before loading. - Never allow the camper to be occupied while it is being loaded or unloaded. - Avoid putting any part of your body under the camper during the procedure. - Do not tilt the camper sideways while raising it on the jacks.
-The jacks could buckle. - Always load and unload camper on firm level ground. - Use caution when loading and unloading the camper on a windy day.
+The jacks could buckle. - Always raise or lower the camper with the front either level or higher than the back to avoid weight transfer and damage to jacks or cargo - Always load and unload the camper on firm level ground.

+- Use caution when loading and unloading the camper on a windy day.
 The amount of wind that is dangerous depends on your exposure and the weight of the camper.
 It is best to avoid loading on a windy day. - Always keep the front higher than the rear.
 Before loading the camper onto the truck, be sure to attach the tie-downs to the truck.

-Step by step instructions for loading your camper:
+Step-by-step instructions for loading your camper:

 - 1. Extend each jack no more than four inches at once.
-Start with the front jacks, keeping the camper level always.
-Repeat this process until the camper clears the truck body bed by approximately three inches. - 2.
-Place a rubber bed mat in your truck bed.
-This helps keep the lightweight camper stabilized in the truck bed.
-This is very important. - 3.
-Slowly back truck under camper making sure to clear wheel wells and any structure or plumbing located below the living area.
-This will come easier with some practice. - 4.
-Continue backing until the truck is within a foot of loaded position.
-Stop and connect the 7-way power cord to the 7-way receptacle. - 5.
-Continue backing under the camper until the rubber bumpers mounted on the front wall of the camper lightly touch the front of the truck bed. - 6.
-Slowly retract all jacks until the camper is resting fully on the truck bed. - 7.
-Retract the jacks completely and secure in place per the manufacturer's instructions. - 8.
-Secure the camper to the truck via the equipped tie downs on the inner sidewall.
-Use the handy auto-retract feature on the ratchet straps to tighten the ratchets and secure the camper to the truck.
-Remember to keep them snug but do not over tighten.
+Starting with the front jacks, keeping the camper level always.
+Repeat this process until the camper clears the truck body bed by approximately four inches. - 2.
+Slowly back the truck under the camper making sure to clear wheel wells and any structure or plumbing located below the living area.
+This will come easier with some practice. - 3.
+Continue backing until the truck is within a foot of the loaded position.
+Stop and connect the 7-way power cord to the 7-way receptacle in the truck bed. - 4.
+Continue backing under the camper until the rubber bumpers mounted on the front wall in the truck bed lightly touch the front of the camper. - 5.
+Slowly retract both rear jacks, then the front jacks until the camper is resting fully on the truck bed. - 6.
+Retract the jacks completely and securely in place per the manufacturer's instructions. - 7.
+Lift and swing front jacks inward (if equipped with swing-out brackets). - 8.
+Secure the camper to the truck with turnbuckles.
+The front turnbuckles must be spring-loaded, while the rear should use solid turnbuckles.
+Install both the front and rear turnbuckles per the manufacturer's instructions.
+Turnbuckles should never be over-tightened.
+They should be snug enough to keep them securely in place but not so tight that it puts stress on the camper's outer floor.
+The turnbuckle is designed to keep your camper from moving backward as opposed to holding your camper down.